Please Click on the Questions to See the Answers

 It would be nice to have a shopping mall in town, and wouldn’t it be nice to have our City benefit from all the sales taxes?
 Why wouldn’t the developer agree to build what we want as a community?

 The City agrees with these statements and so does the developer.
-In the Specific Plan, 400,000 square feet of retail/entertainment will be located in this plan area.
-The City’s team has completed an economic analysis which confirms this size as the “right sizing” of a shopping mall to meet current and future retail demand.
+In the 2018 Vallco Specific Plan, 400,000 square feet of retail/entertainment would have been located in this plan area.
+The City’s team had completed an economic analysis which confirmed that this size as the “right sizing” of a shopping mall to meet current and future retail demand.

 State Law (SB 35)